 The gravamen of this charge becomes fully intelligible when it is considered in light of the Anti-Federalist view that "there was an inherent connection between the states and the preservation of individual liberty," the latter being the reason governments are instituted among men.
 In accordance with the republican tradition, the Anti-Federalists argued that free popular government could only succeed when exercised over a relatively small territory with a homogeneous population.
-This argument for keeping primary governing power in the small republic (i.e., the Held in Philadelphia's Independence Hall, the Constitutional Convention of 1787 drew into sharp focus the contrasting Federalist and Anti-Federalist positions on the extent of power to be entrusted to the new Federal government.
-The Federalists emerged victorious from the debate, but later conceded the necessity of adding some individual protections in the Bill of Rights which took effect in 1791.

-state) rested on three considerations.
+This argument for keeping primary governing power in the small republic (i.e., the Bureau f Engraving and Printing state) rested on three considerations.
 First, a small republic allows for a voluntary attachment of the people to their government and a voluntary obedience to the laws.
 For in a small republic the people can have a familiar knowledge of those who govern them, and are amenable to the persuasion that accompanies respect.
 The alternative is government by force, the rigid rule of a large and varied territory through military force, or, as Mr. Storing suggests, through bureaucracy.
 Second, it is only in a small republic that a genuine responsibility of the government to the people can be achieved.
 Short terms of office, frequent rotation, and a numerous representation are crucial to ensuring a likeness between the representative body and the citizenry at large, upon which a responsive and dependent representative body ultimately rests.
 The large republic and its government as proposed by the Constitution would inevitably be unrepresentative and aristocratic.
 Finally, only a small republic can foster the kind of citizens who are capable of maintaining republican institutions.
 Self-government depends on civic virtue, understood as a devotion to one's fellow citizens and a deep attachment to one's country, together with a willingness to subordinate one's private interest to the public good when the two conflict.
 Such a citizenry presupposes homogeneity.
 In the words of Brutus: